Spectroscopy and Radiative Decays of $\Omega_{ccc}$ and $\Omega_{bbb}$ Baryons in a Quark-Diquark Model: Conclusion

 \section{Conclusion}

-Using a relativistic screened potential in the quark–diquark picture, we have analyzed the low–lying as well as radially and orbitally excited spectra of $\Omega_{ccc}$ and $\Omega_{bbb}$ baryons and computed their leading E1/M1 radiative decay widths.
+Using our screened potential model in the quark–diquark picture, we have analyzed the low–lying as well as radially and orbitally excited spectra of the $\Omega_{ccc}$ and $\Omega_{bbb}$ baryons and computed their leading E1/M1 radiative decay widths.
 Our predicted ground–state masses, $M(\Omega_{ccc}) = 4.660$ Gev and $M(\Omega_{ccc}) = 14.200$ GeV, are consistent with other model estimates.
-The $S$-, $P$-, and $D$-wave states with internal diquark excitations $(L_{d})$ are consistently found to lower mass comapred to the excitations dominated by quark–diquark orbital motion $(L_{q})$, highlighting the phenomenological importance of explicit diquark dynamics in triply heavy systems.
-This hierarchy is visible in our level schemes and in the comparative plots with other theoretical approaches.
-The radiative decay analysis further reveals several experimentally relevant features.
-Transitions that convert $Sp \rightarrow Ps$ or $Sd \rightarrow Ds$ are among the most prominent channels, whereas pure spin–flip transitions within the same radial level carry the smallest widths.
-In addition, the decay widths of $\Omega_{bbb}$ are suppressed by roughly three orders of magnitude relative to $\Omega_{ccc}$, a direct consequence of the smaller magnetic moment of the $b$ quark.
-Direct E1/M1 transition to the $1S1s(3/2^{+})$ ground state are suppressed, implying that higher multi-pole processes could provide valuable insight into the internal structure and charge distribution of these baryons.
+The radiative decay widths of $\Omega_{bbb}$ are suppressed by roughly three orders of magnitude relative to those of $\Omega_{ccc}$, a direct consequence of the smaller magnetic moment of the $b$ quark.
+Direct E1/M1 transition to the $1^{4}S_{3/2^{+}}$ ground state are suppressed, implying that higher multi-pole processes could provide valuable insight into the internal structure and charge distribution of these baryons.
+A detailed analysis of the radiative decay patterns has been performed, highlighting both the qualitative and quantitative differences between the $\Omega_{ccc}$ and $\Omega_{bbb}$ baryons, as well as the systematic trends that emerge across different radial and orbital excitations.
 Our results provide a comprehensive and coherent picture of the spectra and radiative properties of triply heavy baryons, offering a useful reference for future experimental searches.